8 Extraordinary Things to Do in Abu Dhabi (That Aren't Shopping Malls)

 Warner Bros.
 World (325 AED / ~$88): Indoor, air-conditioned theme park.
 Perfect for extreme heat days.

 Multi-park passes save 20-30%.
-If choosing one: Ferrari World for adults, Warner Bros. for families.
+If you're choosing just one: Ferrari World for adults, Warner Bros. for families.

-The Yas Marina Circuit offers "drive experiences" from 1,200 AED — you drive an actual F1 track in a sports car with an instructor.
+The Yas Marina Circuit offers "drive experiences" from 1,200 AED — take the wheel on an actual F1 track in a sports car with an instructor beside you.
 Expensive but unforgettable.

 6. Desert Safari Into the Rub' al Khali

-A half-day desert safari (350-600 AED / $95-163) typically includes dune bashing in a 4x4 (legitimately thrilling/terrifying), camel riding, sandboarding, henna painting, and a BBQ dinner under stars.
+A half-day desert safari (350-600 AED / $95-163) typically includes dune bashing in a 4x4 (legitimately thrilling), camel riding, sandboarding, henna painting, and a BBQ dinner under stars.

 The premium operators (Platinum Heritage, Arabian Adventures) run smaller groups with better food and more authentic experiences — worth the extra cost.